String Quartet No. 1 (Nielsen)

-Carl Nielsen's String Quartet No. 1 in G minor, Opus 13, was first performed privately on 18 December 1889 in Copenhagen.
+Carl Nielsen's String Quartet No. 1 in G minor, Op.
+13, was first performed privately on 18 December 1889 in Copenhagen.
 It was the first of Nielsen's four string quartets in the official series.

 Background

 Originally written in 1889, the piece was later slightly revised for its first public performance on 3 February 1898 in the smaller hall at the Odd Fellows Mansion in Copenhagen under the leadership of violinist Anton Svendsen.
 In particular, Nielsen added a "Résumé" section in the finale, bringing together themes from the first, third and fourth movements.
 Although arranged at short notice, the concert, which was devoted to works by Nielsen, was well attended.
 The other pieces in the programme were: the Humoresque-Bagatelles for piano, the Symphonic Suite, Opus 8, and the Sonata for Violin and Piano in A major, Opus 9.

 Published in 1900, it was dedicated to Johan Svendsen on the occasion of his 60th birthday.